AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/changing-the-patch.md

 ![Patch View](/docs/images/Patch-View.png)

-<strong>Fixture type:</strong> lists the different types of fixture in your show.
+&nbsp;<strong>Fixture type:</strong> lists the different types of fixture in your show.
 Each fixture has a unique colour code.
 Click on these buttons to filter the view so it only shows one fixture type.

-<strong>Line:</strong> lists the available DMX output lines/universes.
-The blue
-bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
+&nbsp;<strong>Line:</strong> lists the available DMX output lines/universes.
+The blue bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
 Click a button to show the details of that line in the right hand side of the window.